restore

 Restore backups on a new server

-Please take a look on our blogpost "How to restore your backups on a new server" to know more.
+Please take a look at our blog post “How to restore your backups on a new server” to learn more.

 Examples